IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 	# dnf install ImageMagick

 (most RedHat systems will have it pre-installed).
-When installed using standard ``yum`` mechanism, above, the executable for the ImageMagick convert utility will be located at ``/usr/bin/convert``.
+When installed using standard ``dnf`` mechanism, above, the executable for the ImageMagick convert utility will be located at ``/usr/bin/convert``.
 No further configuration steps will then be required.

 If the installed location of the convert executable is different from ``/usr/bin/convert``, you will also need to specify it in your Payara configuration using the JVM option, below.
 For example::